What Are My Options? The Core of Our Life Together

 At the core of our community is the opportunity to acknowledge God among us through weekly chapel and Bible study/convocation opportunities.
 These relevant and diverse experiences offer the student a place to participate with the entire campus community -- enhancing the spiritual, social, and academic life of the individual.

 Our passion is to see students worshipping, exploring and gathering together in a stimulating and challenging environment.
 Because of the flexibility of chapel/Bible study/convocation attendance requirements, students are urged to be deliberate and intentional in choosing to participate in the opportunities most suited to their faith journey.
-Click here for chapel policy.
+Please review the chapel policy for further information.

 Podcasts of chapel messages, Forester Lectures, and special events now available in the HU Portal.